Ezi Magbegor: WNBL

 After beginning her career in the South East Australian Basketball League (SEABL) with Basketball Australia's development team, the Centre of Excellence, Magbegor did not take long to gain attention from professional leagues.
 In July 2017, Magbegor was signed by the Canberra Capitals for the 2017–18 WNBL season.
+At a young age she began to draw comparisons to Lauren Jackson while being considered among Australian basketball's most promising talents.

 In March 2018, it was announced that Magbegor had signed a three-year deal with the Melbourne Boomers.
 Magbegor first suited up for the Boomers in the 2018–19 WNBL season, choosing to stay home in Australia working alongside the likes of Jenna O'Hea, Lauren Jackson and Guy Molloy despite several offers from US colleges.

 In February 2020, Magbegor was named the Betty Watson Australian Youth Player of the Year (formerly the WNBL Rookie of the Year award) at the Women's National Basketball League (WNBL) Awards, scoring 38 votes from a possible tally of 42 votes.